jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 The project is done at University of Alberta (UoA) for the course CMPUT 412: Experimental Robotics.

 ## Overview
-In this project, an autonomous food delivery robot capable of delivering customer orders entered from an Android phone app will be created.
-After completion of the food delivery, the robot waits for the customer feedback.
-After the robot receives the customer feedback, the robot will respond by playing a music based on the feedback it receives.
-Then the robot returns to its charging station.
+In this project, an autonomous food delivery robot capable of delivering customer orders through an FPV camera transceiver setup will be created.
+Alternatively, an Android phone app can be designed for customers to enter the orders.
+This was the initial approach, but due to the lack of documentation on the integration of ROS and Android, and the time constraint on this project, instead the FPV camera approach is implemented.
+Nevertheless, the documentation on the installation of ROS and Android can be found in the repository here.
+After completion of the food delivery, the robot returns to its charging station.
 The food delivery robot is capable of navigating a cluttered restaurant space environment by dynamically re-planning a path from charging station to customer table and back, while avoiding obstacles in the process.

 ## Dependencies
 Project is tested on the following environment.